tonykuttai/bril_cs6120/README.md

 My Contributions
 -----------------
 The instructor code is written in python.
-I have written the code in C++.
+Focuses on writing the code in C++.
 ### Lesson 2: Introduction to Bril
 The basic blocks are formed using the function `formBlocks`.
 Cfg is generated and `geenrateDigraph` methiod writes to a `output.dot` file.
 The `output.dot` file can be converted to a pdf by using the following command:

     $ dot output.dot -Tpdf -o cfg.pdf
+My code samples resides in mycfg directory.
+Json parsing is achieved by using [nlohmann json C++ library]: https://github.com/nlohmann/json